 In Lincoln Park, make sure to shop all along Armitage avenue (near the brown line Armitage stop!) and from there you can walk to Halsted street (go left on Halsted!)–both streets are lined with charming shops.
 When you get to the end of Halsted, take a stroll through Oz Park if the weather is nice enough!

 Both of these neighborhoods also hold some of the best Chicago restaurants, so it’s easy to make a day out of exploring them!
 (Plus, they’re a quick Uber or bus ride from one to the other).

 See a Chicago Blackhawks or Chicago Bulls game

 I love this museum.
-It’s very small and homey, and it’s really beautiful too!
-You’ll learn lot’s of cool things about the Windy City you can’t find anywhere else!
+It’s very small and homey, and a little kitschy, but it’s really beautiful too!
+You’ll learn lots of cool things about the Windy City you can’t find anywhere else!
 Neal and I went on one of our first dates here!

 Never been here personally, but this one is a GG reader favorite, especially when entertaining parents!

 Explore and eat your way through Eataly

 Eataly is basically my Disneyland.
 I’ve never met anyone who hated Eataly!
 What’s not to love?
 All foodies will go googly eyed over all of the fine Italian goods.
 If you’ve never heard of it, it’s basically a gigantic beautiful gourmet store full of the finest Italian goods you’ve ever seen, combined with a few different gourmet Italian restaurants and bars ALL IN ONE.
 You can also take lots of different classes, from wine tasting to Gnocchi making!